 Q: Is there a membership wait list?

 A: We are a private club and reserve the right to restrict membership numbers.
 Each calendar year is different and our membership numbers vary from year to year.
-As of summer 2020, we are accepting new member applications.
+As of fall 2025, we are accepting new member applications.

 Q: Do you have discounted memberships if I join late in the year?